zachpmanson/notes/notes/Archive/Lines.md

 ---

+> Any idiot can build a bridge that stands, but it takes an engineer to build a bridge that barely stands.

+-- couldn't actually find a good source, [first saw here](Any fool can build a bridge that stands.
+It takes an engineer to build a bridge that barely stands) but appears in many other places

+---

 > Software isn’t a thing, it’s a craft.
 A chair maker doesn’t develop a single chair for years on end.
 They make more and more chairs, better chairs.
-And they don’t pass on _chairs_ to future generations.
+And they don’t pass on *chairs* to future generations.
 They pass on skills and knowledge and experience and expertise.
 We should see software the same way.

 -- [Lu Wilson](https://www.todepond.com/wikiblogarden/my-wikiblogarden/pictures/serious/)